 37. 2 suitable for disabled.

-lift, 2 lounges, bar, library, restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, spa, terrace, meadow garden, public areas wheelchair accessible, adapted toilet.
+lift, 2 lounges, bar, library, restaurant (vegetarian/vegan menus), in-room TV (Freeview), civil wedding licence, spa, indoor pool, outdoor reed pool, terrace, meadow garden, EV charging, public areas wheelchair accessible, adapted toilet.

 all day in bar and restaurant.

-allowed in five selected bedrooms, some public areas.
+allowed in 5 selected bedrooms (£15 per night), some public areas.